 The Big Dig

-Imagine you are clad with expedition attire and goggles, your fossil brush in hand.
+Imagine you are clad with expedition attire, your fossil brush in hand.
 You step gingerly over some rocks as you take in the wind-swept badlands of New Mexico.
 In the distance, something catches your eye.
 You can almost make out a promising shape slightly exposed on the brown, dry terrain.
 You are a curious paleontologist, and you simply must find out what it is.

 Nestled inside The Big Dig, the Little Dig activity involves using a brush to sweep aside child-safe inert cork bits to reveal dinosaur bones.
 Younger paleontologists will likely uncover a Lambeosaurus skull or an Ornithomimus arm and claw.
 A clever clipboard graphic identifies the bones found in the dig.